nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The **_Architecture Diagram_** given above explains the high-level design of the App.
 Given below is a quick overview of each component.

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/simply/MainApp.java).
-It is responsible for,
+It is responsible for:
-* At app launch: Initializes the components in the correct sequence, and connect them up with each other.
+* Initializing the components in the correct sequence, and connecting them up with each other on App launch.
-* At shut down: Shuts down the components and invoke cleanup method where necessary.
+* Shutting down the components and invoking cleanup method if necessary on App shut down.

-[**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.
+[**`Commons`**](#common-classes) represents a collection of classes used by multiple components.
 Two of those classes play important roles at the architecture level.
-* `EventsCentre` : This class (written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components using events (i.e. a form of _Event Driven_ design)
+* `EventsCentre` : This class (written using [Google's Event Bus library](https://github.com/google/guava/wiki/EventBusExplained)) is used by components to communicate with other components using events. (i.e. a form of _Event Driven_ design)
-* `LogsCenter` : Used by many classes to write log messages to the App's log file.
+* `LogsCenter` : This class is used by many classes to write log messages to the App's log file.

-The rest of the App consists four components.
+The rest of the App consists of four components.
 * [**`UI`**](#ui-component) : The UI of the App.
 * [**`Logic`**](#logic-component) : The command executor.
 * [**`Model`**](#model-component) : Holds the data of the App in-memory.